 - The care you get must be a plan benefit.
-Refer to Chapter 4, Section D, page 51 for information regarding covered benefits, including the plan's Benefits Chart. - The care must be medically necessary.
+Refer to Chapter 4, Section D, page 50 for information regarding covered benefits, including the plan's Benefits Chart. - The care must be medically necessary.
 Medically necessary means you need services, supplies, or drugs to prevent, diagnose, or treat your medical condition or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing home.
-It also means the services, supplies, or drugs meet accepted standards of medical practice.
+It also means the services, supplies, equipment or drugs meet accepted standards of medical practice.

 - The care you get must be prior authorized by Buckeye Health Plan when required.
 For some services, your provider must submit information to Buckeye Health Plan and ask for approval for you to get the service.
-This is called prior authorization.
-Refer to the chart in Chapter 4, Section D, page 51 for more information. - You must choose a network provider to be your primary care provider (PCP) to manage your medical care.
-Although you do not need approval (called a referral) from your PCP to go to other providers, it is still important to contact your PCP before you go to a specialist or after you have an urgent or emergency department visit.
-This allows your PCP to manage your care for the best outcomes. - \circ $\,$ To learn more about choosing a PCP, refer to page 33. - You must get your care from network providers.
+This is called prior authorization (PA).
+Refer to the chart in Chapter 4, Section D, page 50 for more information. - You must choose a network provider to be your primary care provider (PCP) to manage your medical care.
+Although you do not need approval (called a referral) from your PCP to use other providers, it is still important to contact your PCP before you use a specialist or after you have an urgent or emergency department visit.
+This allows your PCP to manage your care for the best outcomes. - To learn more about choosing a PCP, refer to page 33. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with the plan (an out-of-network provider).
 Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network provider.
-To learn more and to find out what emergency or urgently needed care means, refer to Section H, page 37. - If you need care that our plan covers and our network providers cannot give it to you, you can get this care from an out-of-network provider.
+To learn more and to find out what emergency or urgently needed care means, refer to Section I, page 40. - If you need care that our plan covers and our network providers cannot give it to you, you can get this care from an out-of-network provider.
 Prior authorization from the plan is generally required for out-of-network services.
 In this situation, we will cover the care at no cost to you.
-To learn about getting approval to go to an out-of-network provider, refer to Section D, page 32. - The plan covers services you got at out-of-network Federally Qualified Health Centers, Rural Health Clinics, and qualified family planning providers listed in the Provider and Pharmacy Directory. - If you are getting assisted living waiver services or long-term nursing facility services from an out-of-network provider on and before the day you become a member, you can continue to get the services from that out-of-network provider. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
-You can get these services at a Medicare-certified dialysis facility. - If you are new to our plan, you may be able to continue to go to your current outof-network providers for a period of time after you enroll.
+To learn about getting approval to use an out-of-network provider, refer to Section D, page 31. - The plan covers services you got at out-of-network Federally Qualified Health Centers, Rural Health Clinics, and qualified family planning providers listed in the Provider and Pharmacy Directory. - o If you are getting assisted living waiver services or long-term nursing facility services from an out-of-network provider on and before the day you become a member, you can continue to get the services from that out-of-network provider. - The plan covers kidney dialysis services when you are outside the plan's service area or when your provider for this service is unavailable or inaccessible for a short time.
+You can get these services at a Medicare-certified dialysis facility. - o If you are new to our plan, you may be able to continue to use your current out-ofnetwork providers for a period of time after you enroll.
 This is called a "transition period."
-For more information, go to Chapter 1, Section F, page 10 of this handbook and your New Member Letter.
+For more information, refer to Chapter 1, Section F, page 10 of this handbook and your New Member Letter.